kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ^ With so many changes in a single a/b test, it’s often difficult to tell _why_ a metric moved a certain way

-^ is it less intuitive?
-Is a specific button placement hurting conversion?
-Maybe the fact that we changed the order you do things?
+^ Is a specific button placement hurting conversion?
+Maybe the fact that we added or removed steps in different flows?
+Or maybe the design is less intuitive?

-^ one result of the decline in certain metrics meant we were testing this for a long time - over a year
+^ Since metrics were down, we iterated to bring them back up - meant we were testing this for a long time - over a year

 ^ this led to the second downside